 Your Priority List should be the things that MUST get accomplished each day . . . no matter what!

-THE NEXT STEP IN BALANCING HOMESCHOOLING AND HOME IS UP TO YOU!
+THE NEXT STEP IN YOUR SCHEDULE FOR HOMESCHOOLING & BALANCING HOMESCHOOLING AND HOME IS UP TO YOU!

-I’ve given you the same actionable steps that I used to help calm the chaos in my homeschooling and home (and, for me, work) life:
+I’ve given you the same actionable steps that I use to schedule for homeschooling to help calm the chaos in my homeschooling and home (and, for me, work) life:

 1. I wrote down what was going wrong.